VibhasBhaskar13/errorCoach/README.md

 ## How it works

-Error Explainer uses Python's `sys.excepthook` to intercept exceptions before they're displayed.
+Error Coach uses Python's `sys.excepthook` to intercept exceptions before they're displayed.
 It matches error messages against a database of regex patterns and provides human-friendly explanations when matches are found.

 For unrecognized errors, it falls back to Python's default error display.